Armando99Rdz/ota-updates-fastify/README.md

   --certificate-validity-duration-years 10 \
   --certificate-common-name "Your Organization Name"
 ```
+A folder will be generated (`./cert`) with code-signing certificates.

-2. Copy the recommended command from last output.
+**2.** Now we need to configure generated code-signing keys on the expo project.
+Copy the recommended command from last output.
 It can be like:
 ```bash
 expo-updates codesigning:configure \
   --certificate-input-directory=./code-signing \